LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 ![Title](docs/title.png)

+A lightweight and highly cutomizable free web system using Flask.
 CoreSystemsApp is a comprehensive web application developed by the LSUHSC-CAIPP Core B team.
 It is designed to manage systems in Bioinformatics and Modeling Cores B and C, providing various core functionalities essential for these operations.

 ![System Design](docs/Core_Systems_App_Design.png)